Summary

 Ligament Trail at Quehanna Highway has enough room to pull in one trailer, and it’s an easy trail through pleasant woods which gives access to Twister Trail, Chipper Road, and Old Wykoff Run road.

 Hoover Road just south of Lincoln Road has an area under power lines big enough to hold a couple trailers on either side of the road.
-This gives access to some of the trails farther west in the area.
+This gives access to trails farther west in Quehanna.
 One side is a bit rough and sometimes very muddy.
-Ironically, there is a former airfield right next to it where the state could develop a proper trailer parking area, but…
+Ironically, there is a former airfield right next to it where the state could develop a proper trailer parking area, but…?
+The airfield does offer lots of grass for your horses, even after prolonged dry weather!

 Lincoln Road just before Hoover Road has a wide grassy shoulder along the Noble-Chambers Memorial Forest.
 Noble and Chambers probably wouldn’t mind some company, and you could easily fit several trailers there.
 Not sure how well drained it is in wet weather.